phatnt199/node-infra/README.md

 In Lb-infra we can extends from 2 kind of classes:

-- `BaseApplication`: This abstract class is very basic which extends from `loopback` `DefaultRestApplication`: This is a class that implements `BaseApplication` class.
+- `BaseApplication`: This abstract class is very basic which extends from `Loopback 4`
+-  `DefaultRestApplication`: This is a class that implements `BaseApplication` class.

 #### Class Diagram for Application Layer:
 ```mermaid